Commission on Supreme Court warns of political dangers in reform proposals

-The group is not charged with divining a direcion.
+The group is not charged with divining a direction.
 “It is an assessment.
-It is not a recommendation,” White House Press Secretary Jen Psaki said Thursday.
+It is not a recommendation,” White House press secretary Jen Psaki said Thursday.

 And, at present, it is not even a report.
 The released material was compiled by subcommittees on the commission, and the group as a whole has not considered the material.

-Biden named the commission in response to liberal demands that something be done to “balance’ the court, which has a 6- to-3 conservative majority.
-Progressives were particularly angry that a Republican-controlled Senate refused to hold a hearing on President Barack Obama’s nominee to fill the seat of the late Justice Antonin Scalia in 2016.
+Biden named the commission in response to liberal demands that something be done to “balance’ the court, which has a 6-to-3 conservative majority. were particularly angry that a Republican-controlled Senate refused to hold a hearing on President Barack Obama’s nominee to fill the seat of the late Justice Antonin Scalia in 2016.
 It then rushed through the nomination of Amy Coney Barrett to take the seat of the late Justice Ruth Bader Ginsburg in 2020, as the votes already were being cast to deny President Trump a second term.

 “Unmistakably, the overall trend over the last three decades has been toward more partisan conflict, which has affected nominations to the lower courts, as well as the Supreme Court,” the draft material says.

-While a subcommitte said there was no “legal obstacle” to expanding the court — its size has varied over the centuries but has remained at nine since 1869 — its report said “the risks of Court expansion are considerable, including that it could undermine the very goal of some of its proponents of restoring the Court’s legitimacy.”
+While a subcommittee said there was no “legal obstacle” to expanding the court — its size has varied over the centuries but has remained at nine since 1869 — its report said “the risks of Court expansion are considerable, including that it could undermine the very goal of some of its proponents of restoring the Court’s legitimacy.”

 Expansion efforts, the report says, might hurt the high court’s “long-term legitimacy or otherwise undermine its role in our legal system.”
 The report cautions that it could lead to a “continuous cycle” of expansions, citing one estimate of as many as 29 justices in the next 50 years.